KwadFan/code-playground/ground-py/hello_python/hello_python.md

 -   Use 4 spaces for indentation.
 Don't mix Tabs and spaces.
 -   Use LF line endings (`\n`) instead CRLF (as used in Windows - `\r\n`).
 -   Limit line length for code to 79 characters.
-    -   If your or your team wants to increase used line length limit those to 99 characters
+    -   If you or your team wants to increase used line length limit those to 99 characters
 -   Use a limit of 72 characters for docstrings and/or comments
 -   Surround top-level functions and classes by two blank lines